wsfreund/RingerCore/readme.md

 #### retrieve_kw and NotSet

-When used in conjunction, allows to bypass default configuration retrieved on higher level classes and assure that the lower level classes default configuration will be used.
+When used in conjunction, they allow to bypass default configuration retrieved on higher level classes and assure that the  default configuration of the lower level classes will be used.
 This is quite important to make sure that only one default value will be available in the python code and that it is not needed to change all references to that property through all python codes.
 Take a look on [`python/CreateData.py`](https://github.com/wsfreund/TuningTools/tree/master/python/CreateData.py) and [`python/FilterEvents.py`](https://github.com/wsfreund/TuningTools/tree/master/python/FilterEvents.py) `__call__` methods to see an usage example.

 #### checkForUnusedVars